MichaelSCPPlatt/Browser-V/README.md

 Useage:

-If there is a new approved version that we must adhere to please change the 3 reference files in relation to browsers currently being used
+If there is a new approved version that we must adhere to please change the 3 reference values in the provided json "browser-versions.json" in this repo